pombredanne/django-th-pocket/README.rst

         'th_pocket',
     )

 TH_SERVICES
 ~~~~~~~~~~~

-TH_SERVICES is a list of the services use by Trigger Happy
+TH_SERVICES is a list of the services used by Trigger Happy

 .. code:: python